stencillogic/astro-float/README.md

 ## What's new

-Information about new features ad latest changes is available in [Release notes]()
+Information about the latest changes is available in [Release notes](https://github.com/stencillogic/astro-float/blob/main/RELEASE_NOTES.md)

 ## Usage